MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/m365-dr-workload-purview.md

 Commitment:

-The following customer data will be stored in the related Geography:
+The following customer data will be stored in the related _Geography_:

-In addition to the data stored as part of Purview Audit (Standard), configuration and customer data related to high-value events are stored in the relevant Geography.
+In addition to the data stored as part of Purview Audit (Standard), configuration and customer data related to high-value events are stored in the relevant _Geography_.

 ### Data lifecycle management - Data Retention